George Clooney Nespresso Coffee Ad (What Else?)

-This advert is the latest in the series of Nespresso ads featuring George Clooney.
+This advert continues the series of Nespresso ads featuring George Clooney.
 It’s the first to have been made expressly for American viewers.
 Unlike earlier ads, “Change Nothing” contains violent scenes.
 He is kidnapped by Mafioso for chatting with the boss’ beautiful wife.
 The boss demands George forfeit a bag of Nespresso capsules to apologize for this misdemeanor.
 Instead George endures a beating but keeps the coffee which he drinks next morning through a bandaged face.

-As a long-term fan of this (until now) tender marketing campaign, I am slightly shocked at the turn the story has taken.
+As a long-term fan of this (until now) tender marketing campaign, I was slightly shocked at the turn the story has taken.
 For ten years, the emphasis has been on wit and self-deprecation.
 Each year George Clooney has been paired with a different celebrity.
 The comedy results from the way they fight to be the center of attention while being in competition with the stellar quality of Nespresso coffee itself.
-This latest advert shows a more selfish side to celebrity.
+The 2016 advert shows a more selfish side to celebrity.
 George Clooney’s character would rather have a cup of good coffee than avoid being beaten up.

 George Clooney Changes Nothing

-It’s often said that “A week is a long time in politics” so that makes a year a lifetime away.
-George Clooney’s life is changing and maturing.
-He’s still an international celebrity, but he’s no longer an available bachelor.
+George Clooney’s life has changed and matured.
+He is still an international celebrity, but he is no longer an available bachelor.
 He married human rights lawyer Amal Alamuddin in 2014.
 They both seem happy and their marriage solid.

-His politics were in tune with those of Barak Obama, but he probably doesn’t share the views of Donald Trump’s administration.
-He and Amal have campaigned for environmental causes and human rights.
+His politics were in tune with those of Barak Obama, and he probably does not share the views of Donald Trump.
+He and Amal continue to campaign for environmental causes and human rights.
 He has the profile to be able to highlight serious issues and bring them to the media’s attention.
-Perhaps the latest Nespresso ad is a back-handed way of doing this?
+Perhaps the mafia Nespresso ad is a back-handed way of doing this?

 The advert implies the mafia boss’ wife is “owned” by her husband and she cannot talk to anyone without getting her husband’s permission.
-This controlling behavior can be an early sign of an abusive relationship.
-I hope that Amal Clooney has something to say to her husband on the choice of storyline.
+This type of controlling behavior can be an early sign of an abusive relationship.

-Is this Advert a Success or a Lemon?
+Is the Advert a Success or a Lemon?

-It’s always difficult to determine the success of a marketing campaign.
-One measure is to see how much “chatter” the advert has raised. for example, can you remember what brand was being promoted?
+It is always difficult to determine the success of a marketing campaign.
+One measure is to see how much “chatter” the advert has raised.
+For example, can you remember what brand was being promoted by the ad?
 Would you talk to a friend about the storyline or mention the celebrities in the video?
-Can you describe in 30 seconds the key points of the ad?
+Can you describe in 30 seconds the key points of the advert?
 Have you shared the video on social media?
-Did you enjoy the advert?
+Did you enjoy the ad?
 Was it memorable?
 Would you like to watch it again?
 And finally, ….
 Are you going to buy the product being advertised?

-Even though I dislike this latest offering of George Clooney’s Nespresso ads, I think if measured in the above terms, it’s a success.
-The advert has inspired me to write this article and share my thoughts with you.
-However, I hope the storyline of next year’s ad will revert to the gentle humor of earlier editions.
+Even though I dislike the 2016 George Clooney’s Nespresso advert, if it is measured in the above terms, it is a success.
+The ad inspired me to write this article and share my thoughts with you.
+(And I still like the ads from both before and after the 2016 campaign.)